State Layer

 let messageSearch = chatClient.makeMessageSearch()

-// searching for messages containing "Stream"
+// Searching for messages containing "Stream"

 try await messageSearch.search(text: "Stream")

-// or searching for messages in the specified channel containing "Stream"
+// Or searching for messages in the specified channel containing "Stream"

 try await messageSearch.search(query: